University of North Texas Libraries: History

 In September 1940, Bain appointed the first North Texas music librarian, Anna Harriet Heyer (1910–2002).
 Heyer was a classical pianist and was among the first in the country who was formally educated at the university level specifically in the field of music librarianship.
 Heyer headed the Music Library for 25 years—from 1940 to 1965—building it into a formidable music institution.

 Heyer's mother had been a librarian.
 And Heyer had been librarian for public schools in Fort Worth in the mid-1930s.
 But in 1937, she drew inspiration to pursue a career as a music librarian after reading a transcript of a speech delivered that same year by Kinkeldey.
 In that speech, he proposed standards for a music library and a curriculum for educating music librarians at American universities.
 This profoundly influenced Heyer who, from that point forward, devoted her life to music librarianship.

 Four other factors contributed to the growth in music collections at North Texas, beginning in the 1940s.
 One: Post World War II enrollment of music majors at North Texas grew exponentially.
 By 1946, the College of Music was among the largest in the country.
 Two: In 1950, the School began offering doctorates in musicology, composition, and theory.
 Three: North Texas, in 1947, was the first to offer a degree in jazz studies.
 The upshot was that high enrollment, diversity of music disciplines, and academic breadth and depth placed a premium on having a strong, comprehensive music library.
 Four: North Texas, in 1939, had been admitted into NASM, but as an associate member.
 Heads of music at several universities used the prospects of full institutional membership to persuade university presidents to provide more funding.
 In 1939, NASM, while Bain was also affiliated with its committee for academic standards, added minimum standards for a music library.
 In 1940, the year Heyer was hired, NASM granted North Texas full institutional membership.

 Kinkeldey, from September 1951 to August 1952, became a distinguished visiting professor of musicology at North Texas.

 In 1957, Heyer published a groundbreaking bibliography, Historical Sets, Collected Editions, and Monuments of Music: A Guide to their Contents.
 This reference stood for decades as one of the essential reference tools in the field of Western classical music.
 For comprehensive research music libraries, it became a guide for holdings.

 As of 2012, the Music Library houses one of the largest music collections in the United States.
 The library has about a half-million scores, approximately 900,000 sound recordings—and books, photographs, and odd memorabilia.

 Acquisitions and special collections

-The Music Library has sizable special collections in jazz, including those of Stan Kenton, Maynard Ferguson, Willis Conover, Don Gillis, Leon Breeden, and WFAA.
-However, enrollment of non-jazz music majors at North Texas is far greater than those majoring in jazz and collections of the Music Library proportionately reflect that.
+The Music Library has a special collections in jazz, including those of Stan Kenton, Maynard Ferguson, Willis Conover, Don Gillis, Leon Breeden, and WFAA.